apache/airflow/docs/installation.rst

 .. note:: GPL dependency

     One of the dependencies of Apache Airflow by default pulls in a GPL library ('unidecode').

+    If you are not concerned about the GPL dependency, export the following environment variable prior to installing airflow: ``export AIRFLOW_GPL_UNIDECODE=yes``.

     In case this is a concern you can force a non GPL library by issuing ``export SLUGIFY_USES_TEXT_UNIDECODE=yes`` and then proceed with the normal installation.
     Please note that this needs to be specified at every upgrade.
 Also note that if `unidecode`